Agent Requirements for ACA Sales

 Collect Consumer Eligibility Attestations

 As of June 18, 2023, agents must also document a client’s attestation that eligibility information has been reviewed and confirmed to be accurate on their application.
 CMS requires agents to collect the eligibility attestation before submitting the application.
-This document must include the date the information was reviewed by the client, the name of the client or their authorized representative, an explanation of the attestations at the end of the eligibility applications, and the name of the agent or broker.
+This document must include the date the information was reviewed by the client, the name of the client or their authorized representative, an explanation of the attestations at the end of the eligibility application, and the name of the agent or broker.

 CMS requires agents to collect the eligibility attestation before submitting the application.